2Cautions in the Use of Aids to Navigation

 (d)Alternating lights with phases of different luminous intensity may change their apparent characteristics at different distances because some phases may not be visible.

-(f)Ice, frost or moisture may form on the windows of a lantern during cold weather and more particularly this may reduce their visibility and could cause coloured lights to appear white.
+(f)Ice, frost, moisture, or dirt may form on lantern windows during cold weather or over time and more particularly this may reduce their visibility and could cause coloured lights to appear white.

 (g)A light exhibiting a very short flash may not be visible at as great a range as a light exhibiting a longer flash.

-14.When the arc of visibility of a light is cut off by sloping land, the bearing at which it disappears or appears will vary with the observer's distance and height of eyes.
+13.When the arc of visibility of a light is cut off, for example by sloping land, the bearing at which it appears or disappears will vary with the observer's distance and height of eye.

-15.The sighting of a light may be adversely affected by a strongly illuminated background.
+14.The sighting of a light may be adversely affected by different situations, such as a strongly illuminated background, a colourful, or a changing background.

 (a)When approaching land in fog, they should not rely implicitly upon these fog signals, but should always take soundings, which in nearly all cases will give sufficient warning of danger.